 Wouldn’t it be nice if homeowners raised their hands when they wanted to sell?
 Well, guess what?
 Real estate investors do exactly that.

 Most agents assume that every rental property is owned by a serious investor.
 They also assume those investors will list only the minute they are ready to sell.
 This is definitely not the case.
 Just because a house is currently being offered for rent does not mean that all homeowners who rent their homes are professional investors.
+There are two types of investors who might be open to listing with you:

 Some homeowners were not able to sell their home in time and decided to just rent it to cover the mortgage, some are just dabbling in investing, while others are the serious professional investors who you think won’t give you the time of day.
 That’s simply not true.
 There are many kinds of professional investors too.